eshadatta/exp-cite-page/tests/fixtures/tiny_static_site/content/blog/2023/2023-05-02-2023-public-data-file-now-available-with-new-and-improved-retrieval-options.md

 ---
-title: '2023 public data file now available with new and improved retrieval options'
+Archives:
+- 2023
 author: Patrick Polischuk
-draft: false

 authors:
 - Patrick Polischuk
-date: 2023-05-02
 categories:
 - Metadata
 - Community
 - APIs

-Archives:
-  - 2023
+date: 2023-05-02
+draft: false
+title: 2023 public data file now available with new and improved retrieval options
 ---

 We have some exciting news for fans of big batches of metadata: this year’s public data file is now available.
 Like [in](https://www.crossref.org/blog/free-public-data-file-of-112-million-crossref-records/) [years](https://www.crossref.org/blog/new-public-data-file-120-million-metadata-records/) [past](https://www.crossref.org/blog/2022-public-data-file-of-more-than-134-million-metadata-records-now-available/), we’ve wrapped up all of our metadata records into a single download for those who want to get started using all Crossref metadata records.